cunnie/docs/bosh_create_dns_server.md

 We have shown the ease with which one can deploy BOSH releases to single-instance VMs in Amazon AWS using *bosh-init*.

-One might be tempted to compare BOSH to other configuration management tools such as Ansible, Chef, and Puppet, but upon close inspection one would see that their approaches differ radically:
+One might be tempted to compare BOSH to configuration management tools such as Ansible, Chef, and Puppet, and on closer inspection one would see that their approaches differ radically:

 * BOSH assumes deployment to a cloud infrastructure (AWS, vSphere, OpenStack)
 * BOSH depends on specially-built disks (stemcells); BOSH does not function with, say, a generic Ubuntu install.
-* BOSH does not install 'packages' (e.g. .deb, .rpm), instead, one must build a custom BOSH release or take advantage of a community-built release
+* BOSH does not install 'packages' (e.g. .deb, .rpm), instead, one must build a custom BOSH release or take advantage of community-built releases.

 ### Appendix A. The Importance of Disallowing Recursion